 Operating one locomotive is fun - for awhile.
-But operating two locomotives is a lot more fun for a much longer time.
+But operating two or three locomotives is a lot more fun for a much longer time.
 Advancing beyond this simple DCC testing requires decoder installation into more locomotives and perhaps a few straight pieces added to your circle of track.
-After you have two locomotives with decoders we can continue with both locomotives simultaneously operating under DCC control.
-At least one locomotive will need to be programmed with a different address.
+After you have at least two locomotives with decoders we can continue with two locomotives simultaneously operating under DCC control.
+To accomplish this, both decoders need to be installed in their respective locomotives and at least one decoder will need to be programmed with a different address.